rancher-sandbox/rancher-desktop/bats/README.md

 By default bats will use Rancher Desktop installed in a "system" location.
 If that doesn't exists, it will try a "user" location, followed by the local "dist" directory inside the local git directory.
-The final option if none of the above apply is to use "dev", which uses `npm run dev`.
+The final option if none of the above apply is to use "dev", which uses `yarn dev`.
 On Linux there is no "user" location.

 You can explicitly request a specific install location by setting `RD_LOCATION` to `system`, `user`, `dist`, or `dev`: